-The country holds some of the world's richest natural resources and yet, has the lowest per-capita income in the region.
-With a population of 10.50 million, and 51.4 percent of the country’s population living below the poverty line, Bolivia is one of the poorest and least developed countries in Latin America, 2 and continues to face significant developmental challenges.
+Bolivia holds some of the world's richest natural resources and yet, the landlocked nation has the lowest per capita income in the region.
+With a population of 10.50 million and 51.4 percent of the country’s population living below the poverty line, Bolivia is one of the poorest countries in Latin America, facing significant infrastructural development challenges.
 The country ranks 108th out of 187 countries on the United Nations Development Programme's Human Development Index.

 From Bolivia: Meet the Artisans